Research Project: the Recruitment Game

 Every adventurer has to start somewhere!
 Dungeon Time is a storytelling game workshop for kids who want to get into fantasy adventure roleplaying.
 It involves simple, easy-to-learn rules for generating your own dungeon-crawling adventures – without even needing a Dungeon Master!

 I first ran a Dungeon Time workshop at ArtPlay for the 2017 Melbourne Writers’ Festival, and have since run it for several libraries including Diamond Valley, Eltham, Mill Park, Nunawading and the State Library of Victoria, as well as a modified version at 100 Story Building as part of their holiday program.
-Watch out for its return in future!

 A Mysterious Wanderer in the Fourth Dimension